sherifelkady70/sherifelkady70/README.md

 # 👋 Hi, I'm Sherif Abdelrahman

-I'm a passionate **Software Enginner and Android Developer** with experience building fintech mobile applications using the latest technologies and clean architecture patterns.
+I'm a passionate **Software Engineer and Android Developer** with experience building fintech mobile applications using the latest technologies and clean architecture patterns.

 ## 💼 About Me